wilsaj/metalsmith-each/Readme.md

 # metalsmith-each

 A [Metalsmith](https://github.com/segmentio/metalsmith) plugin for easily applying a function to each file or filename.

+This offers a simpler API than creating a full metalsmith plugin for the common case of iterating over each file individually and doing something to the file or filename.

 ## Installation

     $ npm install metalsmith-each

 ## Usage